-After Mr. Levato received his Bachelors of Architecture and Fine Arts from the Rhode Island School of Design in 1988, he began a rich and varied career focusing primarily on educational design and planning.
-Through hard work and dedication, he has fostered working relationships with a wide variety of K-12 clients through the Mid-Atlantic Region of the United States over time.
-In 2010, Larry joined CRA Architects and has continued to employ his expertise with educational clients in both Maryland and Pennsylvania such as Baltimore County Public Schools, Prince George’s County Public Schools, and Penn Manor Public Schools.
-As Principal of CRA Architects, Larry aids in managing the overall operations of the company; particularly when it comes to educating project managers in establishing project standards and implementing best practices.
+After Mr. Levato received his Bachelor of Architecture and Bachelor of Fine Arts degrees from the Rhode Island School in 1988, he began a career focusing primarily on educational planning and design.
+In 2010, Larry joined Crabtree Rohrbaugh and Associates and has continued to apply his expertise with educational clients in both Maryland and Pennsylvania.
+As a Principal at CRA, Larry aids in managing the overall operations of the firm; particularly the education of project managers in establishing project standards and implementing best practices.
 CRA employs several active A4LE members, and the firm will continue to support Larry’s efforts.

 A4LE is a unique organization whose principal purpose is leading innovation at the intersection for learning and place.
 The organization embraces an internationally diverse population of more than 5,300 design and education professionals with one single focus – building healthy, safe, and resilient 21st century learning environments.
 The Northeast Region consists of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and Washington, District of Columbia in the United States and the province(s) of New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island and Quebec in Canada.